FAQ’s

 You can order additional locks sharing the same key as the battery.
 Simply give the Abus YourPlus key number from the battery to your dealer and order one of these locks.

-X-Plus locks for Bosch
+X-Plus locks for Bosch and Shimano

-• frame lock Abus 5755LNR XPlus (art.
+- frame lock Abus 5755LNR XPlus (art.
 748723 EAN 4003318690891).

-• U-lock GRANIT XPlus™ 540/160HB300 (without EaZy KF because the frame already holds the lock while riding)
+- U-lock GRANIT XPlus™ 540/160HB300 (without EaZy KF because the frame already holds the lock while riding)

-• foldable lock : ABUS Bordo GRANIT XPlus™ 6500/110
+- foldable lock : ABUS Bordo GRANIT XPlus™ 6500/110

 About 2 weeks later you will be able to pick them up from your bike store.

-Which motor to choose?
+Which motor should I choose?

-The key concept you need to understand to choose a motor is “the slower you like to pedal, the more torque you need from the motor”.
+The key concept to understand when choosing a motor is this: “The more you prefer to pedal slowly, the more torque you need from the motor.”

 The weight distribution on the wheels is 50/50 with only the rider, and 40% (Front) / 60% (rear) with heavy children.
 It’s way more balanced than a cargo boxbike, and even better than a regular bike.
 The benefit is that the grip of both tires get used in an optimum manner for braking and for speeding in turns.
 It’s easy to ride, and if you want to ride actively you’ll enjoy a great feeling of confidence.